OSGeo/OSGeoLive-doc/en/quickstart/kosmo_quickstart.rst

 Files
 --------------------------------------------------------------------------------

-To start out, we're going to load some of the sample data included on the LiveDVD:
+To start out, we're going to load some of the sample data included on the OSGeo-Live DVD:

 #.
 Choose the option *View > Load Dataset...* or push the button with the green plus from the main toolbar